alanng10/Secane/Docue/Math/a.md

 Compute not has Math operate.

-Math operate is implone with Single Lang.
+Math operate is implone with Sand Lang.